Lion’s Mane mushrooms are well named. These beautiful white, “toothed” mushrooms really do look like a lion’s mane!

 This makes the Lion’s Mane mushroom essential for senior dogs, dogs with degenerative myelopathy, and dogs with nerve-related disorders.

-Let’s take a quick look at Lion’s Mane, then I’ll talk about its special benefits …
+Let’s take a quick look at why you should use Lion’s Mane, as well as its special benefits for your dog …

 As entertaining as those names are … they aren’t the best thing about Lion’s Mane mushrooms.
 Neither is the fact that they’re delicious and taste like lobster (add some butter)!